 Towards The End Of The Workshop

 As the warli tribe is close to mother nature, Jigna also taught how to draw trees.
 Once the drawing was complete, Jigna began adding colours to it.
-Giving a contemporary touch to the traditional art, she suggested attendees fill their artwork with bright colours instead of monochrome.
-Towards the end of the workshop, she also shared a few tips on how to sustain colour on the fabric despite regular washing.
+Giving a contemporary touch to traditional art, she suggested attendees fill their artwork with bright colours instead of monochrome.
+Towards the end of the workshop, she also shared tips on sustaining colour on the fabric despite regular washing.
 The circle members were extremely pleased with the workshop and flashed their colourful tote bags on the screen, while Jigna admired their wonderful work.

 On this note, here’s us signing off, untill next time!